vigneshdemitro/node-express-ts-boilerplate/README.md

 # Setting up Environmental variables

-- Copy .env.example and create .env
+- copy .env.example and create .env
 - .env can be configured according to the usage

 ## Generating dataset